Foreign Language Study

 All Fletcher students are eligible to audit one language course at Tufts per term, with the permission of the language instructor, in addition to their normal load of four courses.
 Audited language courses do not appear on the student's transcript.

-As of summer 2020, Fletcher's masters degree students will, however, no longer be required to demonstrate proficiency in a language other than English and, instead, will have the option to demonstrate foreign language proficiency.
-Students who choose and successfully complete this option will have their passing results noted on their Fletcher transcript.
+As of summer 2020, Fletcher Master’s degree students are no longer required to demonstrate proficiency in a language other than English and, instead, have the option to demonstrate foreign language proficiency.
+Students who choose and successfully complete this option have their passing results noted on their Fletcher transcript.
 We encourage students who feel that demonstrating foreign language skills will be beneficial to their chosen career path to take the reading and oral exams.
 For details and upcoming exam dates, current students should visit myFletcher.

-To further help with preparation for the language exams, Fletcher students have access to Mango Languages, an online language learning resource designed to give users comprehensive conversational language and grammar skills in over 60 languages.
-Visit the Mango Languages website to create your login profile.
+Fletcher students have free access to Mango Languages, an online language learning resource designed to give users comprehensive conversational language and grammar skills in over 60 languages.
+Tufts students may log into Mango Languages here to create a profile.

 The Learning Languages Research Guide provided by Tufts Libraries outlines numerous additional free web resources, including both reference tools and language-learning programs.